-If you love pumpkin recipes, a very valuable thing to learn is how to make homemade pumpkin puree.
-Each fall, I make a big batch of of it and I keep this stash to make all of my old favourite pumpkin recipes and some of the new ones I see pop up on Pinterest.
+If you love pumpkin recipes, a very good (and money-saving!) thing to learn is how to make homemade pumpkin puree.
+Each fall, I make a big batch of it and I use it to make all of my favourite pumpkin recipes.
 As soon as I see those little sugar pumpkins (also called pie pumpkins) show up in the stores, it’s homemade pumpkin puree time.

 After I make my puree, I feel like Bubba from Forrest Gump.
 Remember that scene where Bubba lists off all the dishes that can be made from shrimp.
 Have a look:

-That’s me, except with pumpkin, listing off all the things I can now make with my fresh batch of homemade pumpkin puree 🙂 There are SO many things you can make…from savoury dishes, to delicious desserts—the possibilities are endless.
+That’s me, except with pumpkin, listing off all the things I can now make with my fresh batch of homemade pumpkin puree 🙂 There are SO many things you can make…from savoury dishes, to delicious desserts (like vegan gluten free pumpkin chocolate chip bread or gingerbread chocolate chip muffins!)—the possibilities are endless.

 Typically, you should be able to find sugar pumpkins starting in September.
 Where I live in Canada, I’m only able to find them during the fall but perhaps they may be a bit easier for you to find at other times of the year where you live.

-And before I forget, as in most cases, homemade pumpkin puree tastes so much better and fresher than the canned stuff.
-When you see how easy it is to do, you’ll never look back.
+Like most cases, the homemade stuff tastes so much better and fresher than the canned stuff.
+So when you see how easy it is to make, you’ll never look back.

 - You MUST use sugar/pie pumpkins to make puree for recipes and not use carving pumpkins (the larger kind used to carve a jack o’ lanterns).
 I haven’t tried it myself, but I’ve read in multiple places that carving pumpkins produce bland, stringy puree.
 Not good.

-- Your puree will be a little runnier than the canned stuff which is more “packed,” this will not affect your recipes but if you prefer for yours to be less runny, line a colander with a cheesecloth and put your finished puree in.
-Place the colander over a large bowl and let it sit for a while so the extra moisture drains out.
+- Your puree will be a little runnier than the canned stuff which is more “packed.”
+This will not affect your recipes but if you prefer for yours to be less runny, line a colander with a cheesecloth and put your finished puree in.
+Place the colander over a large bowl and let it sit for a while so some of the extra moisture drains out.